 Further afield is Ilfracombe with its beaches, including the characterful Tunnels Beach, and mini golf.
 You can also take a trip out to sea on a tour boat, charter a fishing boat, or better yet, take a boat (all year except winter) to Lundy.
 Lundy is an exceptional choice for those looking for a natural escape from the hustle and bustle of mainland England; the island is, essentially, a very pretty yet dramatic nature reserve.

 If you want a beach on your doorstep and incredible views out towards Lundy Island, then one of the many great cottages in Woolacombe will be perfect.
-With family-friendly and dog-friendly cottages you can rest assured that everyone will be in for the best summer holiday yet!
+With family-friendly and dog-friendly cottages, as well as some stunning cottages with hot tubs, you can rest assured that everyone will be in for the best summer holiday yet!

 The food and drink:

 At the fine dining end of the ‘food and drink’ scale, Noel Corston’s [email protected].
 Open for the spring and summer months, there’s one sitting per evening for 10 lucky diners, so booking is essential.
 Do not miss out under any circumstances.

 For lunch or dinner with a view across the ocean, try The Boardwalk Bar & Restaurant.
 The menu boasts a solid list of surf and turf appetite annihilators and a decent wines list.
 The Red Barn is a popular choice of an evening for those with a penchant for BBQ.
 The best-kept secret in town is the Barricane Beach Café with its legendary curries.
 Pick a low-tide, sunny evening and it’s an affordable paradise treat, an unforgettable choice that will keep you running back for more.